 Guiding Overseas Linked with Development (GOLD) enables young women to develop their potential and make a difference in the world

-From joining campaigns to end violence against women and girls in Malawi, to encouraging young leaders in Latvia - GOLD empowers young women to work in partnership with other guide associations around the world.
-It's great for our GOLD teams, who have fantastic adventures overseas, and it's great for the guide associations too.
+From joining campaigns to end violence against women and girls in Malawi, to encouraging young leaders in Latvia – GOLD empowers young women to work in partnership with other guide associations around the world.
+It's great for our GOLD teams, who have fantastic adventures, and it's great our partner organisations too.

-GOLD has been working with member countries of the World Association of Girl Guides and Girl Scouts (WAGGGS) for nearly 25 years.
-So far, we've given over 600 members of Girlguiding an adventure of a lifetime.
+GOLD has been working with member countries of the World Association of Girl Guides and Girl Scouts (WAGGGS) for 30 years.
+So far, we've given over 900 members of Girlguiding an adventure of a lifetime.

 Projects that make a lasting difference

-Past GOLD projects have travelled to more than 35 countries including Cambodia, Fiji, Indonesia, Malawi, Peru and Sri Lanka.
-Each three-week project is tailored to the local needs of the host country, to provide community or guiding based development projects.
+Past GOLD projects have travelled to more than 41 countries including Cambodia, Fiji, Indonesia, Malawi, Peru and Sri Lanka.
+Each project is tailored to the local needs of the host country, to provide community or guiding based development projects.

 These projects range from leadership skills training to delivering advocacy programmes to young women.
-These sustainable projects make sure that the positive impacts of GOLD are still felt after everyone has gone home - so they make a real difference!
+Designed in partnership with other guiding organisations.
+These sustainable projects make sure that the positive impacts of GOLD are still felt after everyone has gone home – so they make a real difference!

 What will I do on GOLD?